elitt565/ProducerConsumer/README.md

 ## Bank.rs
 ### Bank.rs- Bank struct
-The bank struct has only one u32 variable.
+The Bank struct has only one u32 variable.
 It is below:
 ```
 num => the number of accounts in the bank
 ```